 While the spelling with a K is traditional in Scandinavia, the English spelling of Oscar nevertheless remains on the top-20 list in Sweden.
 Actors Hugh Jackman and Gillian Anderson both chose to give their sons this name, which means "God's spear" or "divine spear."

 This traditional, nature-inspired name is popular in Sweden, Norway, and Denmark.
 It's derived from the old Norse elements arn for "eagle" and viðr for "tree."
-The name, which currently sits at #18 on the Swedish list, is pronounced "Ah-RVahD."
+The name is pronounced "Ah-RVahD."
 (If you have high academic aspirations for your bub, you'll be pleased to note that it rhymes with Harvard.)

 In Sweden, Leo isn't just a shortening of Leonardo.
 It's a standalone name used for both boys and girls, and its use in Sweden dates back to 1753.
 Its original Latin meaning is "lion"—so the name has both playful and majestic connotations.